olefasting/rust_rpg_toolkit/README.md

 - Composable items, from code of by JSON [assets/items.json](https://github.com/olefasting/capstone/blob/master/assets/items.json), character inventory and more
 - Dynamic resource loading, so textures can be added by editing [assets/resources.json](https://github.com/olefasting/capstone/blob/master/assets/resources.json) and referenced by `texture_id` in actors and items, both in-code and in the corresponding json-files
 - Tiled maps (to be replaced by a proprietary format, as soon as we create an in-game editor)

+## Twilight of The Archons

+The name 'Twilight of the Archons' has been inspired by the documentary of the same name, made by Robert Bonomo of [Cactus Land Productions](http://www.thecactusland.com/).
+Though the documentary focus more on the worldly aspects of our current predicament and this game more on the spiritual aspects; I believe the title was such an excellent one that I sought Robert's blessing to steal it.
+Blessing has been given and, even though he is not affiliated with the project in any way, I would like to give credit to him and his awsome work, here.

 Copyright 2021 Ole A. Sjo Fasting